Wisconsin vs. Iowa NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Wisconsin and its opponents have gone over the current 37-point total in four of seven games this season.
+- Wisconsin and its opponents have gone over the current 36.5-point total in four of seven games this season.

-- The two teams combine to score 49.1 points per game, 12.1 more than the total in this contest.
+- Iowa and its opponents have combined to score more than 36.5 points in six of seven games this season.

+- The combined points per game average of the two teams, 49.1, is 12.6 points more than Saturday's over/under.

-- The 33 combined points per game that these two squads have allowed this season are four fewer than the 37 total in this contest.
+- The 33 combined points per game that these two squads have allowed this season are 3.5 fewer than the 36.5 over/under in this contest.

-- The average total in Badgers games this season is 44.4, 7.4 points more than Saturday's over/under of 37.
+- The Badgers and their opponents have scored an average of 44.4 points per game in 2021, 7.9 more than Saturday's total.

-- The 37-point total for this game is 8.9 points below the 45.9 points per game average total in Hawkeyes games this season.
+- The 45.9 PPG average total in Hawkeyes games this season is 9.4 points more than this game's over/under.

 Wisconsin Stats and Trends